 In some ways her style of teaching is reminiscent of J. Krishnamurti which is not surprising.
 But because she too was a University professor and had studied Western Philosophy and Psychology she includes that breadth of knowledge that Osho brings into his discourses.

 Two of her books are easily available in the west through Rodmell Press.
 The book I mentioned above, On an Eternal Journey, I have not been able to find copies for sale, but you can download it from the link above.

-When Amido and I were on Koh Phayam, Thailand, in 2004 we met a New Zealand couple named Ross and Karyn.
+When Amido and I were on Koh Phayam, Thailand, in 2004, we met a New Zealand couple named Ross and Karyn.
 They had a bungalow next to ours.
-We had never spoken until after the tsunami that hit on December 26, which seemed to bring a lot of people together.
-There was a strange sense of oneness with everyone experiencing this huge swell that went all around the Indian Ocean.
+We had never spoken until after the tsunami hit on December 26th, which apart from being destructive, brought people together.
+There was a palpable sense of oneness, with everyone experiencing this huge swell that went all around the Indian Ocean.
 You could literally feel and see the interconnectedness.
-Anyway we struck up a friendship and found that we had many common interests, one of them was U.G.
+Anyway, we struck up a friendship and found that we had many common interests, one of them was U.G.
 Krishnamurti.
 None of us had spent any time with him but we were all interested in doing so.
 I was particularly concerned with seeing him before he died.

 On our arrival in Arambol, we were walking into the village with our backpacks and wondering how we would find them when from the other direction Ross appeared on his way to some shop.
 We spent a couple of breakfasts sharing information and stories over very large bowls of fruit muesli at the Buddha’s Smile restaurant.

 Ross and Karyn met an English guy who had visited every guru he could learn about in India and kept a very well-documented address book.
 He told Ross and Karyn that of all the gurus he had seen the two that really affected him were U.G. and a 90-year-old sage named Ajja.
 They proceeded to relate the story this fellow had told them.